jwohlin2/CAD_Quoting_Tool/README.md

 ```

 The repository also includes a `docs/` directory with deployment notes and
 integration guides for downstream teams.
+For AppV7 rollouts, start with
+`docs/planner_pricing_migration.md`, which describes the planner-driven pricing
+engine that supersedes the legacy AppV5 simplification work.

 ## Troubleshooting